 \section{Introduction}

-Capture-recapture studies are commonly conducted on wildlife populations with the aim of gaining an understanding of the underlying dynamics of the population.
+Capture-recapture studies are commonly conducted on wildlife populations in order to better understand the underlying population dynamics.
 For example, interest may be focused on estimating survival probabilities.
-Within these studies, researchers go into the field at a series of capture events.
+Within these studies, researchers go into the field in a series of capture events.
 Individuals are uniquely marked at their initial capture, for example using a tag/ring, or by recording unique natural markings.
-At each subsequent survey, all individuals observed are recorded, and those that have not previously been observed are again uniquely identified, before all are released back into the population.
+At each subsequent survey, all individuals observed are recorded, and those that have not been observed previously are again uniquely identified, before all are released back into the population.
 We assume that individuals can be observed alive or recovered dead in each survey.
 The resulting data can be summarized as the observed encounter histories for all individuals observed within the population, detailing for each survey event whether an individual was not observed, observed alive or recovered dead.
-Conditioning on the initial capture time of each individual leads to Cormack-Jolly-Seber-type models (see \citealp{schs00}, and \citealp{kin14}, for a review of these models).
-The original Cormack-Jolly-Seber (CJS) model considered only live captures (i.e., capture-recapture data), and was extended to additional recoveries by \citet{bar97} and \citet{cat98}.
+We consider Cormack-Jolly-Seber-type models, which are models for open populations where the interest typically lies in the estimation of survival probabilities (see \citealp{schs00}, and \citealp{kin14}, for a review of these models).
+The original Cormack-Jolly-Seber (CJS) model considered only live captures (i.e.\ capture-recapture data), and was extended to additional recoveries by \citet{bar97} and \citet{cat98}.
 The likelihood of such models is a function of survival, recapture and recovery probabilities.